KhaledElTahan/Quantum-Computing/Labs/lab2/README.md

 * Solve [this notebook](lab2.ipynb) of the assignment and deliver a filled ipython notebook that shows the outputs of the different circuits.
 * Answer the provided questions in the lab, via the submission form.

+## Notes

+* Qiskit uses the least significant bits order (from right to left), i.e. the first qubit is the one to the rightmost.